Time For You - About Psychotherapy

-Counselling and Psychotherapy gives you the opportunity to be listened to in a non-judgemental way about the difficulties you are experiencing.
+Psychotherapy gives you the opportunity to be listened to in a non-judgemental way and accompany you through the difficulties you are experiencing.
+The time of crisis is hard but can lead to self awareness and change.
 It provides a supportive and confidential relationship where you have the space to explore your feelings and thoughts and gain insight into your situation.
 It can enable you to gain clarity about yourself and develop creative solutions to move forward in your life.

 My Personal Approach

 My theoretical orientation is Integrative and my philosophy of the human being is a broadly humanistic view; to realise our full potential and develop our sense of self through our life.
 Certain experiences and messages we receive growing up lead to unhelpful negative thoughts and core beliefs about ourselves, which hinder our ability to be all that we can be.
 Life events can also impact on us and our level of functioning.
-With the nurturing conditions of a positive therapeutic relationship, we can be helped to understand the injunctions we have experienced and achieve a more integrated image of ourselves and a movement towards meaning and fulfillment.
+With the support of a positive therapeutic relationship, we can be helped to understand traumas or life events we have experienced and achieve a more integrated image of ourselves and a movement towards acceptance and fulfilment.

 Below is a description of the main approaches I incorporate into my practice or that influence my approach: